-So far, the government has failed to deliver much of what it had promised while absorbing some of the private capital that would normally have gone into constructing new units.
+However, so far the government has failed to deliver much of what it had promised while absorbing some of the private capital that would normally have gone into constructing new units.
 The current administration led by President Hassan Rouhani has put a stop to the Mehr plan, a move which will likely encourage private sector companies to step in and contribute to a gradual decline in housing costs.
 We believe that housing prices will remain relatively elevated over the coming quarters, largely a result of a lack of appropriate housing units.
 Although we are confident that the current administration will succeed in encouraging private sector companies to increase the offer of housing, contributing to a gradual decline in costs, the effects of such policies will be felt only after a few years.

-A project that does appear to see the light of day is the USD830mn Fars Shopping Complex in Shiraz (though it is still unclear how retailers will fill the vast space) where UAE developer Royal StarInternational recently completed extensive work.
-Construction Week reports that the 420,000m2 centre houses 2,500 shops - more than any other mall in the world.
+A project that did appear to see the light of day was the USD830mn Fars Shopping Complex in Shiraz where UAE developer Royal Star International completed extensive work.
+Construction Week reports that the 420,000sq m centre houses 2,500 shops - more than any other mall in the world.
 The mall, opened in September 2011, is also said to include a five-star hotel, an exhibition and a conference centre as well as an amusement park.